HerobrineTV/HerobrineTV/README.md

 ### 🌱 What I am learning currently 🔵 or wanna learn in the Future 🔴

-- 🖥️ Reverse Engineering (Did already take a slim look but this is crazy big) 🔴
+- 🎮 Minecraft Spigot API 🔵
 - 🎮 Game Networking / Deeper Game Developement 🔵
 - 🔐 Software Security 🔵
+- 🖥️ Reverse Engineering (Did already take a slim look but this is crazy big) 🔴
 - 🤖 Machine Learning and AI Developement 🔴

 ### ❤️ My favours